 You can hire a motorbike for around 100-250 baht per day.

 #3 Walk through the rice paddies at Boon Ko Ku So Bridge

-Just walking along the bridge feels like a form of meditation as you trace the daily steps on sacred monks all whilst surrounded by the calm of nature.
+Just walking along the bridge feels like a form of meditation as you trace the daily steps of sacred monks all whilst surrounded by the calm of nature.

 As well as the bridge, there is also a small temple and flower swing that add to the beauty of the location.
-If you get there before 8am you’ll also be able to see the daily alms giving from the locals to the Monks.
+If you get there before 08:00, you’ll also be able to see the daily alms-giving of the locals to the Monks.

-The bridge is a 25 minute drive southwest from the city centre and can be paired with a visit to Pam Bok waterfall.
+The bridge is a 25-minute drive southwest of the city centre and can be paired with a visit to Pam Bok waterfall.